mikenewbuild/mikefallows/posts/using-postcss-and-autoprefixer-with-esbuild.md

 ## Why add vendor prefixes?

-Even in the days of modern "evergreen" browsers, users don't always upgrade in a timely fashion or are on older versions of operating systems which are limits certain versions of browsers (👋 Safari).
+Even in the days of modern "evergreen" browsers, users don't always upgrade in a timely fashion or are on older versions of operating systems which are limited to certain versions of browsers (👋 Safari).
 [Vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) were initially a way for browsers to ship their own implementations of features which developers could opt into before standards had been agreed but I think it's largely abandoned as an approach now.
 I don't want to keep track of which vendor prefixes I should include where but when it comes to e-commerce, a broken-looking site can reduce credibility, and ultimately sales.

 Wouldn't it be nice if there was a tool that keeps track of which vendor prefixes I should still be including, and like, y'know, add them for me at build time?
 Could it please compile my old Sass files too?
 Really _fast_?
 Oh goody.